What is the Positive Approach to Care (PAC), and how does it differ from traditional perspectives on dementia care?

 Dining well with dementia sounds easy, yet it has so many layers.
 Progressive brain changes associated with dementia, and their impact on one's senses, language, and motor skills are discussed in this course.
 How these changes affect feeding, swallowing, eating, intake, and nutrition/hydration are described, and practical tools and tips to add to your toolbox are provided.

 3https://www.occupationaltherapy.com/ot-ceus/course/building-relationships-beyond-diagnosis-words-7120Building Relationships Beyond The Diagnosis: Words And Actions Matter In Caring For Those Living With DementiaThis course focuses on building relationships with those living with dementia and understanding how when we make small shifts through effective communication techniques, we can promote positive interactions.
-The course provides emphasis on research to support utilizing skills and appropriate words and actions to enhance one’s quality of life.auditory, textual, visual129USDSubscriptionUnlimited COURSE Access for $129/yearOnlineOnlyOccupationalTherapy.comwww.occupationaltherapy.comBuilding Relationships Beyond The Diagnosis: Words And Actions Matter In Caring For Those Living With DementiaThis course focuses on building relationships with those living with dementia and understanding how when we make small shifts through effective communication techniques, we can promote positive interactions.
-The course provides emphasis on research to support utilizing skills and appropriate words and actions to enhance one’s quality of life.7120OnlinePT60M
+The course provides emphasis on research to support utilizing skills and appropriate words and actions to enhance one’s quality of life and designed for an interprofessional audience.auditory, textual, visual129USDSubscriptionUnlimited COURSE Access for $129/yearOnlineOnlyOccupationalTherapy.comwww.occupationaltherapy.comBuilding Relationships Beyond The Diagnosis: Words And Actions Matter In Caring For Those Living With DementiaThis course focuses on building relationships with those living with dementia and understanding how when we make small shifts through effective communication techniques, we can promote positive interactions.
+The course provides emphasis on research to support utilizing skills and appropriate words and actions to enhance one’s quality of life and designed for an interprofessional audience.7120OnlinePT60M

 4https://www.occupationaltherapy.com/ot-ceus/course/effective-partnering-in-dementia-care-7121Effective Partnering In Dementia Care: Reframing BehaviorsThis course re-evaluates the common perception of “challenging behaviors” in those living with dementia by exploring root causes through a compassionate and an investigative lens.
-Participants will learn practical strategies and skills to support care provision, strengthen connections, and maximize positive outcomes for ADLs and meaningful occupation.auditory, textual, visual129USDSubscriptionUnlimited COURSE Access for $129/yearOnlineOnlyOccupationalTherapy.comwww.occupationaltherapy.comEffective Partnering In Dementia Care: Reframing BehaviorsThis course re-evaluates the common perception of “challenging behaviors” in those living with dementia by exploring root causes through a compassionate and an investigative lens.
-Participants will learn practical strategies and skills to support care provision, strengthen connections, and maximize positive outcomes for ADLs and meaningful occupation.7121OnlinePT60M
+Participants will learn practical strategies and skills to support care provision, strengthen connections, and maximize positive outcomes for ADLs and meaningful occupation.
+This course is designed for an interprofessional audience.auditory, textual, visual129USDSubscriptionUnlimited COURSE Access for $129/yearOnlineOnlyOccupationalTherapy.comwww.occupationaltherapy.comEffective Partnering In Dementia Care: Reframing BehaviorsThis course re-evaluates the common perception of “challenging behaviors” in those living with dementia by exploring root causes through a compassionate and an investigative lens.
+Participants will learn practical strategies and skills to support care provision, strengthen connections, and maximize positive outcomes for ADLs and meaningful occupation.
+This course is designed for an interprofessional audience.7121OnlinePT60M

 5https://www.occupationaltherapy.com/ot-ceus/course/skilled-nursing-facility-interventions-interdisciplinary-6145Skilled Nursing Facility Interventions: Interdisciplinary Collaboration Between Therapists And Certified Nursing AssistantsInterdisciplinary collaboration between therapy and certified nursing assistants in the skilled nursing setting will be discussed in this course.
 Perceived barriers and ideas for successful implementation will be explored alongside case studies demonstrating outcomes associated with effective collaboration.auditory, textual, visual129USDSubscriptionUnlimited COURSE Access for $129/yearOnlineOnlyOccupationalTherapy.comwww.occupationaltherapy.comSkilled Nursing Facility Interventions: Interdisciplinary Collaboration Between Therapists And Certified Nursing AssistantsInterdisciplinary collaboration between therapy and certified nursing assistants in the skilled nursing setting will be discussed in this course.
 Perceived barriers and ideas for successful implementation will be explored alongside case studies demonstrating outcomes associated with effective collaboration.6145OnlinePT60M